-Response/Recommendation: Venous filling defects seen on cross-sectional imaging studies are not always indicative of pulmonary embolism (PE).
-There are several other conditions that can lead to venous filling defects on cross-sectional imaging studies such as primary pulmonary arterial neoplasm, pulmonary vascular involvement of IgG4-related disease (IgG4-RD), Behcet’s disease, Takayasu’s arteritis (TA), Hughes–Stovin syndrome (HSS), and pulmonary arterial streak artifact.
+Response/Recommendation: Pulmonary arterial filling defects seen on cross-sectional imaging studies are not always indicative of pulmonary embolism (PE).
+There are several other conditions that can lead to arterial filling defects on cross-sectional imaging studies such as primary pulmonary arterial (PA) neoplasm, pulmonary vascular involvement of IgG4-related disease (IgG4-RD), Behcet’s disease, Takayasu’s arteritis (TA), Hughes–Stovin syndrome (HSS), and pulmonary arterial streak artifact.

 Strength of Recommendation: Strong.

-CTPA and MRI studies have become the primary methods for diagnosing PE, largely replacing the previous method of choice, pulmonary angiography or ventilation-perfusion V/Q scans.
+CTPA and MRI studies have become the primary methods for diagnosing PE, largely replacing the previous method of choice, pulmonary angiography or ventilation–perfusion V/Q scans.
 They are less invasive, faster, and less expensive1,2.
-Pulmonary arterial filling defect is the major finding on CTPA that can be indicative of PE, with a reported sensitivity of 83–91% and a specificity of 89–96%3,4.
+A pulmonary arterial filling defect is the major finding on CTPA that can be indicative of PE, with a reported sensitivity of 83 – 91% and a specificity of 89 – 96%3,4.
 However, there are other clinical conditions that may present with similar findings on CTPA (intraluminal filling defect), mimicking PE, and can lead to inappropriate diagnosis and possibly inappropriate intervention.
 Some of the conditions that may cause filling defects include primary pulmonary arterial neoplasm, pulmonary vascular involvement of IgG4-RD, Behcet’s disease, TA, HSS, and pulmonary arterial streak artifact.

 PE is the third most common cardiovascular condition with high mortality and morbidity rate after coronary artery disease and stroke4.
 Fresh thrombus in acute PE is formed by red blood cells (RBC) and platelets binding together in a fibrin mesh, this presents on CTPA as a filling defect leading to complete or partial stenosis of the lumen.